markkerry/markkerry-hugo/content/posts/hugo-and-github-pages-part1/index.md

 ![hugo-ghpages](images/hugo-ghpages.png)

-1. The local repo _username_-hugo is developed locally, changes committed and pushed to the remote repo in GitHub
+1. The local repo _username_-hugo is developed locally, changes committed and pushed to the remote repo in GitHub.
-2. When the remote repo receives the new commit, it starts a GitHub action to build the site
+2. When the remote repo receives the new commit, it starts a GitHub action to build the site.
 3. Once the GitHub Action completes the build, it deploys the built site to the _username_.github.io repo.
-4. The site is then available by browsing https://username.github.io
+4. The site is then available by browsing https://username.github.io.

 <br>